Stas-Medvedev/Dog-breed-classifier/README.md

 The first approach was to build and train a CNN from scratch.
 That resulted in a CNN that classified the breeds with 13% accuracy.

 The second approach was to use the transfer learning method and fine-tune a pre-trained CNN.
 I tried the VGG-19 and the ResNet-50 networks in this approach, which produced about 76% accuracy for both models.

+**Update (3/13/21):** Used ResNet-101 with modified dataloaders and achieved 87% prediction accuracy on the test set.